Best Affordable Alternatives To The Metabones Speedbooster

 Strengths: The Viltrox EF-M2 Adapter connects the electronics of the lens to the camera, so autofocus and aperture can work from the camera.
 This will drastically increase the options of lenses you can use.
 Additionally, it has the same benefits as other boosters, giving an extra .6 stops and 0.71x magnification.
 The image quality is solid, though minor concessions will be made.

-Weaknesses: While there is an electronic connection, you can’t switch to manual while the camera is on.
+Weaknesses: While there is an electronic connection, you can’t switch to a manual while the camera is on.
 Often times this won’t be an issue, though it can be a bit annoying to have to turn the camera off and back on.

 Conclusion

-While Metabones sets the standard in terms of quality, many of these cheap options are a great foray into the world of focal reducers.
+While Metabones sets the standard in quality, many of these cheap options are a great foray into the world of focal reducers.
 Adapters such as the Commlite Lens Adapter offer solid image quality at a reasonable price and can help offset the crop factor of an MFT sensor.

 If you use a focal reducer or have a favorite brand, let us know in the comments what it is and why you love it.
-Otherwise, it may be time to consider picking one up and testing out these devices!
+Otherwise, it may be time to consider picking one up and testing these devices!

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.